 - New York Super Lawyers, Intellectual Property Litigation 2006 to present.
 Also listed in “Top 100” NY Metro Area attorneys 2006 - 2012.

-- Best Lawyers in America 1993 to present.
+- The Best Lawyers in America for Copyright and IP Litigation Law (1991 to present).

 - Best Lawyers in New York 2005 to present.
 New York Magazine (March 1995 issue) “Best Lawyers in New York” (featured article).